Interplay between band structure and Hund's correlation to increase T$_{c}$ in FeSe

-To summarize, evidence from several parametric studies of FeSe make a unified picture of the origins of superconductivity in FeSe.
-It is mainly of $s\pm$ character and is caused by low-energy spin fluctuations concentrated in a region near the antiferromagnetic ordering vector.
-In FeSe such a condition can appear when the Fe $d_{xy}$ orbital is auspiciously placed near the Fermi level and further, that the Hund's \emph{J} is sufficiently large to induce a high degree of ``bad metallic'' behavior.
-Some of the markers of a ``bad metal'' are incoherence in the spectral function, small and orbital-dependent $Z$ factors, and large, orbital-dependent scattering rates, which for FeSe are concentrated in the $d_{xy}$ orbital.
-Various kinds of parameterizations, making small excursions in parameter space about the \emph{ab initio} one-body Hamiltonian, enable us to isolate the role of specific orbitals in the single-particle band structure and also Hund's \emph{J} driving incoherence.
+To summarize, a unified picture of the origins of superconductivity in FeSe emerges from evidence drawn from several parametric studies of FeSe around a high-fidelity \emph{ab initio} theory.
+Superconducting glue mainly originates from low-energy spin fluctuations concentrated in a region near the antiferromagnetic ordering vector.
+The instability and the single- and two-particle correlations characterized by the band renormalizations $1/Z$, scattering rate $\Gamma$ and Im$\chi(q,\omega)$ are all closely linked.
+The Fe $d_{xy}$ orbital is the most strongly correlated and contributes maximally to the pairing glue as long as it is auspiciously near the Fermi level and further, that the Hund's \emph{J} is sufficiently large to induce a high degree of `bad metallic' behavior.
+Further, the superconducting instability is found to lie predominately in the $d_{xy}$ channel.

-Hund's coupling can be used as a parameter to tune $T_{c}$, raising the possibility to breach the frontier of $T_{c}$=100\,K in iron chalcogenides.
+Hund's coupling can be used as a parameter to tune $T_{c}$, raising the possibility to enhance $\lambda$ by nearly 15 times.
 A possible way to control \emph{J} in real materials is to change the electron screening cloud.
-We presented one instance that induced a change (monolayer vs bulk).
+We presented two instances where a structural modification induced a change in $J$ (M-FeSe and M-FeSe/STO).
 Controlling number of layers, applying pressure to tune Fe-chalcogenide bond length, doping and intercalation are some other possibilities.
 At the same time it is important to realize it is necessary to control both the screening and specific features of the single-particle spectrum.
-One of the most promising directions for reaching an optimized $T_{c}$ appears to be controlling number of layers and interfaces to simultaneously satisfy both the promising conditions: lesser electron screening leading to a larger Hund's correlation and $d_{xy}$ surviving at the hole pockets at the Fermi level.
+Our calculations show that one promising directions for reaching an optimized $T_{c}$ appears to be controlling number of layers and interfaces to simultaneously satisfy both conditions: lesser electron screening leading to a larger Hund's correlation and larger $d_{xy}$ contribution to the Fermiology.